 One of the world's largest live-and-work artist colonies, this expansive 16-acre complex houses studios, galleries, and living lofts.
 Twice a year, its doors open for the Brewery Art Walk, inviting you into artists’ creative territories.

-An international photography fair founded in 1992, drawing thousands annually for exhibitions, seminars, and emerging photographic talent.
+Photo L.A. is an international photography fair founded in 1992, drawing thousands annually for exhibitions, seminars, and emerging photographic talent.

 The official Instagram presence of the Los Angeles Department of Cultural Affairs, offers a vibrant window into the city’s creative heartbeat.
 With a community of over 25,000 followers and more than 2,000 posts, the account celebrates arts, culture, and civic programming. from public art installations to theater highlights and cultural events.
 It's a go-to hub for staying inspired and plugged into L.A.’s dynamic cultural scene.